ZaqueuCavalcante/syki/README.md

 ## Guidelines

-1 - Integridade Conceitual:
-    - Qual a PRINCIPAL FUNCIONALIDADE do software?
+Integridade Conceitual - Qual a PRINCIPAL FUNCIONALIDADE do software?
-    - Suprir as necessidades do ACADEMICO

-2 - Nao reinvente a roda:
-    - Use libs, foque nos problemas de negocio

-3 -